WizeEveryWhere/OpenWize/docs/getting_started/first_step.rst

 Setup environment variables
 ---------------------------

-Two environment are required :
+Environment variables :

-- CROSS_TOOL_PATH : give the main path of the cross-toolchain, which is used and required by the cmake build system.
+- CROSS_TOOL_PATH : give the main path of the cross-toolchain, which is used and mandatory by the cmake build system.
-- CUBE_PROG_PATH : give the main path of the STM32Cube programmer tool.
-This tool is use to upload the binary firmware on the target board, so not absolutely required during debugging stage.
+- ST_PROG_PATH : give the main path of the STM32Cube programmer tool.
+This tool is use to upload the binary firmware on the target board from command line, so not required with the IDE.
+- JLINK_PROG_PATH : give the main path of the Segger programmer tool.
+This tool is use to upload the binary firmware on the target board from command line, so not required with the IDE.

 The easy way to set these variable is to run the provided script in OpenWize/tools/scripts.
 This script will create all necessary to set these environment variable on new console or terminal.

 In a console run the script :